acend/argocd-basics-training/content/en/docs/02/_index.md

 ## Task {{% param sectionnumber %}}.2: Fork the Git repository

-As we are proceeding from now on according to the GitOps principle we need some example resource manifests in a new Git repository.
-All the cli commands in this chapter must be executed in the terminal of the provided Web IDE.
+As we are proceeding according to the GitOps principle we need some example resource manifests in a Git repository which we can edit.

-Users which have a personal Github account can just fork the Repository [amm-argocd-example](https://github.com/puzzle/amm-argocd-example).
+Users which have a personal Github account can just fork the Repository [amm-argocd-example](https://github.com/puzzle/amm-argocd-example) to their personal account.
 To fork the repository click on the top right of the Github on _Fork_.
-The repository will be copied to your personal Github account.

 All other users can use the provided Gitea installation of the personal lab environment.
 Visit `https://{{% param giteaUrl %}}/` with your browser and register a new account with your personal username and a password that you can remember ;)

+{{% alert title="Note" color="primary" %}}All the cli commands in this chapter must be executed in the terminal of the provided Web IDE.{{% /alert %}}

 ![Register new User in Gitea](gitea-register.png)